UWPCE-PythonCert/PythonCertDevel/source/modules/Packaging.rst

   from something import *

-means: "import all the names in the module"
+Means: "import all the names in the module, "something".

 You really don't want to do that!
-It is an old pattern that is now an anti-pattern
+It is an old pattern that is now an anti-pattern.

 But if you do encounter it, it doesn't actually import all the names -- it imports the ones defined in the module's ``__all__`` variable.

 ``__all__`` is a list of names that you want ``import *`` to import.
-So the module author can control it, and not expect all sorts of builtins and other modules.
+So the module author can control it, and not accidentally override builtins or bring a lot of extraneous names into your namespace.

-But really -- don't use it!
+But really -- **don't use ``import *``**

 Relative imports